 Now at thirty-two years old, I might be the only 'grown-up' who still waves at planes.
 Their distant vapor trails look so peaceful, and still they seem to move slower than anything around me.

 I don't know what it is about them that fascinates me so.
-But even now, all these years later, I still watch them draw a line under the heavens before giving them a little wave to send them on their way, to wherever that might be.
+But even now, all these years later, I still watch them draw a line under the heavens before giving them a little wave to send them on their way, wherever that might be.

 I like the fact that a tale is unfolding before my eyes.
 No matter how routine the journey, there's always the possibility of new experiences and adventures.
 Perhaps even the kind of events that become sewed into the very fabric of that which makes us the people we are, creating the milestones by which we measure our before and afters.

 There are beaches close to where I live.
-I often go there watch the setting sun dip into the cold yet somehow inviting sea.
+I often go there to watch the setting sun dip into the cold yet somehow inviting sea.
 No two sunsets are ever the same.
 The sky fills with saturated shades of reds and oranges fading into deep dark blues.

-It's then when the distant planes look they're most alluring as they make their way toward the horizon.
+It's then when the distant planes look their most alluring as they make their way toward the horizon.
 Beneath them the golden waves of the Irish Sea.
 Then, after passing over Ireland, just mile upon mile of nothing but the North Atlantic Ocean.
 To me, this is what hope looks like.
 A clear sky, an empty ocean, and a plane chasing the sun, leaving only a vapor trail fading in its wake.

 I know they can't see me as I wave.
 They don't need to see.